Home

 Blend all ingredients, adding water slowly until desired consistency is reached.

-If you know anyone who is concerned about osteoporosis and is eating loads of dairy, please consider passing this article on.
+If you have family and friends who are concerned about osteoporosis and are eating large quantities of conventional dairy, please consider passing this article on.
 Thank you.

 A delicious variation I just discovered of this dressing is to stir in chipotle pepper or a sauce seasoned by it.
 You can buy it dry or canned.
 Mine didn't arrive at perfection until I had added plenty of lime juice.
 Enjoy!